rahul1889/SQL-portfolio-project-indian-census/README.md

 This project focused on Indian census analysis based on different measures. i have used SSMS to performed SQL analysis. also, used Two different data files which we stored in database initially to performed analysis.  the data files and code are attached.

-p.s - this is just for learning purpose and i have taken helped from youtube.
+p.s - this project i just for learning purpose and i have taken help from youtube.